EU lawmakers back venture capital "passport"

 European Union lawmakers approved a draft law on Thursday making it easier to channel funds into start-up companies from next year, inserting a safeguard the venture capital industry fears will make the regime too expensive.

-The European Parliament's economic affairs committee voted in favor of the law which creates the first pan-EU "passport" for venture capital (VC) funds, allowing them to market themselves to potential investors across the 27-country bloc.
+The European Parliament's economic affairs committee voted in favour of the law which creates the first pan-EU "passport" for venture capital funds, allowing them to market themselves to potential investors across the 27-country bloc.

 Faced with an ailing economy, policymakers hope such funds will help start ups grow into successful firms like internet voice and video service Skype, which was backed by venture capital in its early days.